elizabethleckland-beep/EVCA-/README.md

 EVCA is an analysis app that turns fragmented business friction into a structured value-chain diagnosis, prioritized transformation roadmap, and executive-ready strategic report.

- Structure complex operational problems into inspectable artifacts that clarify where value is created, where it breaks down, and what needs to happen next.
+EVCA structures complex operational problems into inspectable artifacts that clarify where value is created, where it breaks down, and what needs to happen next.

- Connect any business reality to systems, ownership, metrics, and action.
+EVCA connects business reality to systems, ownership, metrics, and action.

 ## What EVCA does